k4kpk/k4kpk.github.io/sota-guides/Flat Top Mountain (W4G_HC-006).md

     * Follow Benton MacKaye to the summit.
 About 1.5 miles and 850' elevation gain.
 * **Navigation** (the short hike, after driving USFS-64A):
     * Hike from the turn-around (circle/parking lot) near the top.
-    * There's a gated road at the far side of the turn-around from where you enter.
-Don't take it.
+    * Don't take the gated road at the far side of the turn-around from where you enter.
     * To your right, there is a deeply cut trail/road blocked by two big dirt piles.
 Follow this route about 10 minutes.
     * As you approach the summit, there's a low concrete foundtion.
 A double-diamond blazed trail comes in from the right, and exits straight ahead.
 * **Trailhead altitude**: 3625' from the turn-around near the top; 2861' @ gate @ Dyer Gap per topo